huggingface/blog/mms_adapters.md

 new_vocab_dict = {target_lang: vocab_dict}
 ```

 **Note**: In case you want to use this notebook to add a new adapter layer to *an existing model repo* use make sure to **not** create an empty, new vocab dict, but instead re-use one that already exists.
-To do so you should uncomment the following cells and replace `mms_adapter_repo` with a model repo id to which you want to add your adapter weights.
+To do so you should uncomment the following cells and replace `"patrickvonplaten/wav2vec2-large-mms-1b-turkish-colab"` with a model repo id to which you want to add your adapter weights.

 ```python
 # from transformers import Wav2Vec2CTCTokenizer